dialup-bbs/microamp-powerboost/README.md

 A classic clean boost circuit modified with knob-controlled asymmetrical blue & white LED clipping diodes and paired with the output section from a famous 90s overdrive pedal.

 It provides thick, crunchy distortion and low end when using the LED's.
-Can do geranium-like fuzz when maxed out, ala Electric Wizard.
+Can do germanium-like fuzz when maxed out, ala Electric Wizard.

 For super-fuzz distortion, run at 9v.